Breno-Pontes-2014/Breno-Pontes-2014/README.md

 - 👋 Hi, I’m @Breno
 - 👀 I’m interested in programation, mathematic and english.(I am from and live in Brazil shh!).
 - 🌱 I’m currently learning HTML5, CSS3, Github, Git, English and Mathematic.
-- 💞️ I’m looking to collaborate on big projects.
+- 💞️ I’m looking to learn Programation languages , English and Mathematic.
 - 📫 You can reach me with my interests.